 As part of our loan modifications to borrowers experiencing financial difficulty, we may provide multiple concessions to minimize our economic loss and improve long-term loan performance and collectability.
 For long-term modifications made in the years ended December 31, 2024 and 2023, the financial effect of these modifications reduced the weighted-average interest rates by 97% for both periods.
-For short-term modifications made in the years ended December 31, 2024 and 2023, the financial effect of these modifications made in the years ended December 31, 2024 and 2023, unpaid balances of \$316 million and \$186 million, respectively, were forgiven.
+For short-term modifications made in the years ended December 31, 2024 and 2023, unpaid balances of \$316 million and \$186 million, respectively, were forgiven.
 Additionally, effective in 2024, for borrowers that newly enroll in our short-term loan modification programs, we no longer charge interest and penalty fees during the term of the program and also typically waive accrued and unpaid interest and fees at the time of enrollment.